Back to all posts

 First, you need to find the lowest point in your basement or crawl space.
 This is where water will naturally collect, making it the ideal spot for your sump pit.
 Once you’ve marked the location, you’ll need to carefully break through the concrete floor.
 Using a jackhammer or a sledgehammer and chisel, create a hole that’s wide and deep enough for your sump basin—usually about 18 inches in diameter and 2 feet deep.
 After digging out the dirt and rock, add a few inches of gravel to the bottom of the hole.
 This creates a stable, level base and helps with water filtration.

-Step 2: Install the Pump and Discharge System
+Step 2: Set Up the Pump and Discharge Line

 With the pit prepared, lower the sump basin into the hole.
 Fill the gaps around the outside of the basin with more gravel to hold it securely in place, then place your pump inside.
 Next, it’s time to set up the discharge system.
 Attach a PVC pipe to the pump’s discharge port, using PVC primer and cement to create a watertight seal.
 Run this pipe up the wall and out of your house through the rim joist.
 It’s crucial that the exterior pipe slopes downward, carrying water at least six feet away from your home’s foundation to prevent it from seeping back into the basement.